taeastmo/16BMB_manual/docs/source/beamline_operation.rst

 4. Set the setpoint pressure to 20 psi.
 #.
 After the actual oil pressure is at 20 psi, switch pressure control to Stop.
 #.
-Open the valves to vent the remaining oil pressure.
+Open the valves to vent the remaining oil pressure.\

+    #.
+Open valve control from PEC interface "Pump control menu"
+    #.

 Heating